Albrtito/ObsidianNotes/02-Atomic/1737987572 - Introduction to Databases.md

 5. **Access type:**

 ## Types of storage:
-We can classify storage and therfore databases by purpose, type of data they store, data semantics…
+We can classify storage and therfore databases by purpose, type of data they store, data semantics, data syntax…

 Based on **purpose** information can be saved in order to precess it or in order to store it (among others).
 + **Inmediate storage:** Aimed for **processing**
 + **Long term storage:** Aimed for **storage**

+Defining the database with some **syntax and semantics** will create a **data model**.
+Based on these models we identify several types of databases.
++ **Serial organisation:** Elements that are similar, doesn’t matter if we take one or another
+  > bread in a bakery

++ **Sequential organization:** For sorted elements.
+	+ Search through a binary search

++ **Hasshing:** Know where everything exactly goes
++ **Indexed organization:** Point to where elements are
+	+ **We like this for databases**

 ## Data operations: